Monash IVF FAQs relating to COVID-19

 While it will not influence response to COVID-19 infection, routine whooping cough and influenza vaccination should continue to be administered in pregnancy.

-The FSA has also provided an FAQ for patients who are concerned about having a pregnancy at this time.
+The Fertility Society of Australia has also provided an FAQ for patients who are concerned about having a pregnancy at this time.
 Read their FAQs.

 Please consult with your fertility specialist or obstetrician as they are best to inform you regarding what medications are safe to take.

-22) Can I freeze my eggs for elective (social) reasons during the pandemic?
+10) Can I freeze my eggs for medical or elective (social) reasons during the pandemic?

 There is no evidence at this stage of the impact of COVID-19 on eggs and sperm, however, it is early days.
 We will continue to review the evidence and provide the most up to date information as we can.
 Monash IVF recommends that if you are considering starting fertility treatment that you consult with your Fertility Specialist who can advise the best course of action for you.